futuresuper/fs-website-2021/src/careers/member-advocate-20211102.md

 We use Applied as our de-identified recruitment platform, helping us reduce the risk of unconscious bias in our hiring process.
 If you are curious to know more about how it works, [check out this blog post](https://www.linkedin.com/pulse/how-de-identified-recruitment-improving-diversity-our-veronica/?trackingId=0MnwcX%2BBRQSOTl0oogaIbA%3D%3D).

 Questions?
-Please reach out to Keely, People and Culture Coordinator, at careers@futuresuper.com.au.
+Please reach out to Khi, HR Coordinator, at careers@futuresuper.com.au.